Counting Hallucinations in Diffusion Models: Experiments

 \subsection{How to Reduce Counting Hallucinations?}

-In recent years, significant improvements have been observed in the perceptual quality of images generated by diffusion models, as reflected in metrics such as FID.
-However, counting hallucinations remain prevalent.
-This may be because conventional metrics, including FID, primarily capture global perceptual realism and do not reflect semantic inconsistencies, such as incorrect object counts.
-As shown in \reftab{tab1} and the correlation analyses in Sec.~\ref{sec_5.3: experiments-correlation_studies}, commonly applied numerical strategies, such as employing solvers with higher orders or increasing sampling steps, effectively reduce total failure rates but fail to address counting hallucinations in generating real-world images.
+The lower counting hallucination rates observed for simpler countable objects (see Observation 5 in Sec.~\ref{sec_5.2: experiments-quantification}) suggest that diffusion models more reliably capture counting-based factuality when the underlying visual structure exhibits low morphological complexity (e.g., masked objects).
+This finding raises an important question: if diffusion models were to denoise general visual representations together with explicit, simple structural constraints that are easier to model, such as object masks that encode basic topology and counts, within a shared latent space, could such a joint learning paradigm mitigate counting hallucinations?
+We refer to such models that jointly learn both general visual representations and structural constraints during denoising as \textbf{joint-diffusion models} (JDM).

-Interestingly, the lower counting hallucination rates observed in simpler countable objects (as shown in Observation 5 in \ref{sec_5.2: experiments-quantification}) suggest that diffusion models can maintain accurate object counts when the underlying visual structure is sufficiently simple, such as in masked objects.
-This finding raises an important question: if diffusion models jointly denoise global visual features and factual constraints (e.g., object counts) within a shared latent space (which we refer to as \textbf{joint-diffusion models} (JDM)), could counting hallucinations be effectively reduced?
+Specifically, we perform a channel-wise concatenation of the latent representation of hand mask with that of the corresponding RGB image, as shown in \reffig{fig4}.
+Then we finetune the UNet pretrained on CelebA-HQ \citep{karras2018celebahq} (following the RealHand configuration described in Sec.~\ref{sec_5.1: experiments-details}) using the RealHand images and their associated masks, extracted using SAM-2 \citep{ravi2024sam2}.
+To accommodate both modalities, the input and output channels of the denoising UNet are expanded to match the combined latent dimensionality of the image and mask latents (i.e., 3+3=6 channels).

-Specifically, we perform a channel-wise concatenation of the hand masks, which are obtained using SAM-2 \citep{ravi2024sam2}, to provide explicit structural constraints to the diffusion model.
-This mechanism directly steers the generative process at the pixel level, enforcing adherence to a predefined spatial layout.
-While the structural constraint is explicit, higher-level semantics, such as correct finger counts and plausible hand poses, emerge implicitly.
-By jointly learning visual representations and structural constraints within a shared latent space, the proposed JDM enforces semantic consistency and visual plausibility.
-As shown in \reftab{tab3}, JDM consistently achieves lower failure rates compared to latent diffusion models (LDM), including CHR and NCFR, across diverse sampling conditions, highlighting its effectiveness in accurately generating structurally intricate objects that are susceptible to counting ambiguities.
+As shown in \reftab{tab3}, JDM consistently achieves lower failure rates than the vanilla LDM, including CHR and NCFR, across diverse sampling conditions, highlighting its effectiveness in accurately generating structurally intricate objects that are prone to counting ambiguities.
+On the other hand, JDM yields higher FID.
+This degradation likely stems from the increased denoising burden introduced by jointly modeling two modalities under a small-scale training regime, which forces the model to trade off perceptual quality for improved structural realism.
+We also observe promising reductions in counting hallucinations when applying JDM to large-scale pretrained diffusion models under carefully controlled finetuning settings.
+More details, results and discussion can be found in Appendix~\ref{sec: apx-jdm}.